-Existing security groups are only available for an existing VPC.
+Existing security groups are only available when an existing VPC is selected.

 Option Description New Security Group (Default) Creates a new security group with the rules that you defined: A set of default rules is provided.
 You should review and adjust these default rules.
 If you do not make any modifications, default rules will be applied.
 You may open ports by defining the CIDR, entering port range, selecting protocol and clicking +.
 You may delete default or previously added rules using the delete icon.
 If you don't want to use security group, remove the default rules.
-If you don't want to use security group, remove the default fules.
-Existing Security Groups Allows you to select an existing security group that is already available in the selected provider region.
-This selection is disabled if no existing security groups are available in your chosen region.
+Existing Security Groups Allows you to select one or more existing security groups that exist in the selected region and network.
+To use an existing security group, select it from the dropdown and then click "Attach".
+Repeat these steps if you would like to use multiple security groups.
+This selection is disabled if no existing security groups are available in your chosen region and network.